Dump Intel Now — and Buy This Chipmaker Instead

 The Nasdaq Composite Index’s rally of late is being driven as much by the liquidity induced by the Federal Reserve, moreso than growth in profits as the economy recovers.

 But if you want to own a chipmaker that still has a real growth story to tell, there’s a different name you should follow.

 Nvidia Corp.
 (Nasdaq: NVDA), in my view, offers us much more growth and value than Intel does.

-And based on NVDA’s recent gains, many investors seem to agree with me.
+And based on NVDA’s recent gains this year, many investors seem to agree with me:

 Best of Good Buys,

 Editor, Total Wealth Insider